techClick/directoryService/README.md

 A Task given to me by Motus Technologies as an Interview for a Lead Software Developement Position.
-Ensure to place all files in a folder called "workMotus", and "searchlistings" in a folder called "MTLsearchAPI" located in "/workMotus".
+Ensure to place all files in a folder called "workMotus", and "searchlistings.php" in a folder called "MTLsearchAPI" located in "/workMotus".

 FUNCTIONALITIES:
 * Admin can log in and create a listing for a business.(for Access use "MTL456" )